 The COVID-19 virus is an invisible and potentially deadly foe, so you should always be two steps ahead when out in the open to avoid catching the virus.
-One of the best ways to lessen the risk of catching the virus is using a portable air purifier.
+A portable air purifier is one of the best ways to lessen the risk of catching the virus.

 Wearable air purifiers are perfect for travelers because you can wear them on your neck and forget they were even there.
 They are lightweight, portable, and add an extra layer of protection.